 One important feature is the ability to tap IconX and use your voice to carry out tasks by activating Bixby, Samsung’s smart artificial intelligence assistant.
 You can, for example, control your music or your phone, hands-free.

 The buds provide battery life of up to five hours of music streaming or seven hours of standalone music playback.

-This is a great all-in-one training solution for sports, which features a built-in biometric heart rate monitor.
+This is an all-in-one training solution for sports which features a built-in biometric heart rate monitor.
 The buds are built to provide high quality audio via Dolby enhanced sound and take a beating because they’re sweat and weather-proof towards US Military Standards.

 The accompanying smartphone app provides real-time audio coaching and lets you control your music and your training from a single source.
 With no wires, you can enjoy true freedom of movement.
 The buds also work with most popular fitness applications on iOS and Android devices to provide pace and distance alerts.

 This is the first heart rate monitor from Bose that works with MapMyRun, RunKeeper, Endomondo and Runtastic.
 The headphones are designed to provide a secure and stable fit during even the most intense of workouts.
 The fit is crafted to form a gentle seal, which improves the audio performance of your favorite workout soundtrack.

 The Bose Connect app helps you manage your paired devices and gives you real-time readings from the built-in heart rate sensor.
 You can connect to your device via Bluetooth or NFC, and use the inline mic and remote to control volume, skip tracks and take calls.
 Volume-optimized EQ gives you balanced audio performance at any volume.